jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/324628908&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>There&rsquo;s no doubt in terms of the role of youth and the strength and power of youth, in terms of them seizing their identity and basically acknowledging and embracing their spirit.
-Their spirit individually, but also the spirit of a people, of a nation.</blockquote>
+<blockquote>&ldquo;There&rsquo;s no doubt in terms of the role of youth and the strength and power of youth, in terms of them seizing their identity and basically acknowledging and embracing their spirit.
+Their spirit individually, but also the spirit of a people, of a nation.&rdquo;</blockquote>

 When he spoke of youth he referred to a momentum of change, the idea that change was inevitable and that it was to be embraced and acknowledged.
 "Within the community, there's a generation that is rising up from the youth, [&hellip;] bringing new visions and approaches and ideas."
 He said his role as Chief and as an adult mentor is to create a path where they can grow and prosper, and get into the things that reflect their true purpose and identity.